rajrajhans/examsecure/README.md

 ## Features

-ExamSecure uses the following techniques to prevent cheating by the candidates -

 1. **Complete Browser Lockdown**: In the exam environment, ExamSecure completely locks down the candidate's browser, triggering a warning if the candidate tries to switch tabs, open a new window, exit full screen mode or click anywhere else except the Exam screen.
 Text Selection, Text Copying, and Right Click is also disabled in Exam environment.

 2. **Multiple Persons Detection**: Furthermore, ExamSecure uses the candidate's camera feed to perform advanced image analysis in real time to determine if there are multiple people in the candidate's frame, or if there is no one in the candidate's frame.